enketo/blog/_posts/2015-05-19-install-enketo.md

 **Test**: In your [list of droplets](https://cloud.digitalocean.com/droplets?refcode=9e43ccb8961a) you will now see an IP address that was assigned to your server (e.g. 107.170.165.182).
 You should now be able to login to this server as _root_.

-**OS X and Linux users**, try this out in the terminal with **your assigned IP address** as follows:
+Try this out in the terminal with **your assigned IP address** as follows:

 ```bash
 ssh root@107.170.165.182
 ```

-**Windows users**, try this out by opening PuTTY, adding the IP address as Host Name, clicking on SSH and Auth in the left Category tree, and adding the private key.
-For detailed instructions see [this page](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/connecting-to-your-machine/connecting-to-your-machine-from-windows).
-Select _Yes_ when asked, and type _root_ when asked.
-After verifying that this works, you can save your session so you won't have to repeat these steps next time.

 ### 4. Server Installation